Viva Las Vengeance

 Viva Las Vengeance is the seventh and final studio album by American pop rock solo project Panic! at the Disco, released on August 19, 2022, through Fueled by Ramen and DCD2 Records.
-It is their first studio album in 4 years since their 2018 album: Pray for the Wicked, and the last album prior to the project's disbandment.
-It was announced alongside the release of the lead single and title track "Viva Las Vengeance" on June 1, 2022, and was supported by a tour that began in North America in the third quarter of 2022, and ended in Europe in 2023.
+It is their first studio album in four years since their 2018 album, Pray for the Wicked, and the last album prior to the project's disbandment.

+It was announced alongside the release of the lead single and title track "Viva Las Vengeance" on June 1, 2022, and was supported by a tour that began in North America in September 2022, and ended in Europe in March 2023.

 Background

 Brendon Urie called the album "a look back at who I was 17 years ago and who I am now with the fondness I didn't have before.
 I didn't realize I was making an album and there was something about the tape machine that kept me honest."
 The album was also described as a "cinematic musical journey about the fine line between taking advantage of your youth, seizing the day, and burning out".